Evan450/SCP-SuperComputer-Project-/README.md

 nsc
 Usage: nsc
-Description: Runs a self-check on the local node and returns details like session ID and uptime.
+Description: Runs a self-check on the local node, returning details like session ID and uptime.

 nsc_all
 Usage: nsc_all
-Description: Requests a self-check from all discovered nodes in the network.
+Description: Requests self-checks from all discovered nodes.

 nodes
 Usage: nodes